|

 other purpose; freedom is the purpose.
 This is how important freedom is to

-to do whatever He wants.
-For this reason He wants us free from sin and free to
+God.
+He wants His children free, because God is free.
+For this reason He wants us free from sin

 until we go to heaven and receive our spiritual bodies, which cannot be